polyaxon/polyaxon/site/docs/guides/microk8s.md

 If you are here, it means that you have a Microk8s cluster and [helm](/docs/guides/setup-helm/) setup.

-Please consider reading our [configuration guides](/configuration/introduction/) to have a deeper knowledge about how to configure and customize Polyaxon to your need.
+Please consider reading our [configuration guides](/configuration/introduction/) to have a deeper knowledge about how to configure and customize Polyaxon to fit your needs.

 Please also check the [helm reference](/references/polyaxon-helm-reference/) for all default values.